pkpk520/Stork-Editor/README.md

 # Stork-Editor
-The plugin is build for move text to input value with blcok form, like stork ( 送值鳥 )
+The plugin is build for move text to input value, like stork ( 送值鳥 )

 ## Demo
 ![](assets/demo.gif)